Malinoski/StarWarsDataService/README.md

 # Star Wars Data Service

-Follow all the steps to install and run Star Wars Data Service.
-These steps was tested in a Ubuntu 16.04 virtual machine (VirtualBox 5.1 - make sure the vm has bridge network and allow all in promiscuous mode)
+Follow all the steps to install, test and deploy Star Wars Data Service.

+These steps was tested in Ubuntu 16.04.4 LTS Xenial, installed in a virtual machine from VirtualBox (Virtual machine in Bridge network and allow all in promiscuous mode).

 ### Install requirements